News and events

-When a therapist and a mother from the foundation Together To Go (TOG) entered the space in a cold Monday of mid-February, the coordinator of the lab was a bit late but someone greeted them with a small cup of coffee just poured from a Moka pot.
+When a therapist and a mother from Together To Go foundation (TOG) entered the space in a cold Monday of mid-February, the coordinator of the lab was a bit late but someone greeted them with a small cup of coffee just poured from a Moka pot.

 But how can we create a platform for users we don’t know?
 So first thing first, we planned a field-test on documentation and absolute beginners were needed.
-Therefore, TOG had chosen a recently hired young female physiotherapist and an energetic woman with a daughter suffering from cerebral palsy.
-The goals consisted in observing how they search for solutions they need and taking notes of the obstacles encountered while approaching the “documentation for makers” of Wevolver repository.
+Therefore, TOG had chosen a recently hired young female physiotherapist and an energetic woman with a daughter with cerebral palsy.
+The tasks consisted in observing how they search for solutions they need and taking notes of the obstacles encountered while approaching the “documentation for makers” of Wevolver repository.

 Then, our next challenge is to work on this, and hopefully, manage to design an inclusive, user-friendly platform collecting all the “careables”.